Minimal rational curves on complete symmetric varieties: Introduction

 Note that if $C_\ad$ is a highest weight curve in $\cL_{x_\ad}$, then its $H$-orbit $H \cdot C_\ad$ is contained in $\cL_{x_\ad}$.
 We describe the family $\cL_{x_\ad}$ by comparing the dimension of this orbit with the dimension of the family $\cL_{x_\ad}$ of curves whose class is described by the previous result.
 To compute the dimension of the $H$-orbits, we prove that the tangent line $T_{x_\ad}C_\ad$ lies in very specific nilpotent orbits in $\fg$.
 Let $\cO_{\min}$ be the minimal non-zero nilpotent orbit in $\fg$ and $\cO_{\summ,\sigma}$ be the nilpotent orbit of $e_\Theta - \sigma(e_\Theta)$, where $\Theta$ is the highest root of $G$ and $e_\Theta \in \fg_\Theta \setminus \{0\}$.
 Let $m \in T_{x_\ad}C_\ad \setminus \{0\}$, we prove the following in Corollary \ref{cor-hwc}.

 \begin{proposition} We have $m \in \cO_{\min}$ if $\sigma(\Theta) = - \Theta$ and $m \in \cO_{\summ,\sigma}$ otherwise. \end{proposition}

-Using results of Kostant and Rallis \cite{ko-ra} we prove that the orbit $H \cdot m$ is Lagrangian in the nilpotent orbit $G \cdot m$ (equipped with the Kirillov-Kostant-Souriau invariant symplectic structure) and we are able to compute the dimension of these orbits.
-We obtain:
+Using results of Kostant and Rallis \cite{ko-ra} we prove that the orbit $H \cdot m$ is Lagrangian in the nilpotent orbit $G \cdot m$ (equipped with the Kirillov-Kostant-Souriau invariant symplectic structure).
+Using this, we compute the dimension of these orbits and obtain: